adriendupuis/ezplatform-standard/README.md

 ----

 - Twig functions and filters
+- Continue Web Application
+  - create a WebApplicationService
-- Continue Web Application w/ at least .html, .xhtml, .tar and .tgz
+  - support at least .html, .xhtml, .tar and .tgz
+  - clean-up on DeleteVersionEvent and DeleteContentEvent